Cinnamon as a spice

 What is cinnamon stick?

-Cinnamon may come from different species, although the most recognized is the cinnamon obtained from cinnamon (Cinnamomum verum Cinnamomum zeylanicum =), a tree that comes from Sri Lanka.
+Cinnamon may come from different species, although the most recognized is the cinnamon obtained from Chinese cinnamon (Cinnamomum verum = Cinnamomum zeylanicum =), a tree that comes from Sri Lanka.

 This plant grows wild in Ceylon and other parts of the Moluccas.
-Today the cultivation of cinnamon are found in many hot countries.
+Today the cultivation of cinnamon is found in many hot countries.

 Among the major world producers, we will include India, Java, Sumatra, Brazil, Vietnam, and Egypt.

-Cinnamon, and especially the cinnamon or cinnamon, is one of the most widely used spices in the world.
+Cinnamon, and especially Cinnamomum verum, is one of the most widely used spices in the world.

 How is cinnamon obtained?